Mogontiacum: Base of the Rhine fleet

 The first archaeological finds of military port facilities from the mid-19th century were made as part of the expansion of the banks of the Rhine and the development of Mainz's new town.
 In addition to numerous civilian artefacts, pieces of military equipment were also found at the "Dimesser Ort", near today's customs and inland port.
 Remains of a solidly built pier made of cast concrete and building remains further down the Rhine, which could possibly be attributed to a Roman burgus, were also found.
 Similar structures from a later period have been interpreted elsewhere as river war harbours.
 In addition, the river basin protected by a massive mole and a burgus standing further away in the middle of the Rhine on the Ingelheimer Aue could be compared to the known main harbour of the Roman Rhine fleet in Cologne-Alteburg as a military harbour area.

 A second Roman military harbour was located upstream on the Rhine at Brand (near Mainz town hall, old town).
 Due to the structural remains discovered there and the Roman military ships found in 1980/1981, including those of the Navis lusoria type, the identification as a military harbour has been clearly established.
 Here, too, ship basins separated from the Rhine in several construction phases were localised, which followed the eastward shift of the Rhine bank.
 The main use of this war harbour was in the second half of the 3rd century and in the 4th century, when the Rhine once again became the border of the province of Germania superior/Germania prima.
-Warships patrolled the Rhine from Mogontiacum at this time until the Roman Rhine fleet was disbanded at the beginning of the 5th century following the Germanic invasion of 406/407.
+Warships patrolled the Rhine from Mogontiacum from this time until the early 5th century, when the Roman Rhine fleet was disbanded following the Germanic invasion of 406/407.

 Even further up the Rhine, the remains of bank defences and a shipyard from the years 5 to 9 were found at Neutorstraße/Dagobertstraße, which was most likely used for military purposes at this time.
 Inscriptions also name members (signifer/flag bearers) of the 22nd legion as overseers of navalia-named ship houses and mention a separate navalia neighbourhood.